Marina'24_3rdPass_B (1).jpg

 DANCER

-Over the past fifteen years, Marina has performed professionally with companies such as Theatre Flamenco of San Francisco, Maria Benitez’s Teatro Flamenco and Yaelisa & Caminos Flamencos.
-She has been a company member of the renowned Soledad Barrio & Noche Flamenca since 2012 and has toured with them extensively both nationally and internationally.
-She is the co-founder of Sintonía with Fanny Ara.
-Their first production, Tattooed, premiered at the historic Presidio Theatre in San Francisco in 2019.
-It was reviewed by dance critic Rene Renouf as “one of the most effective flamenco performances I have ever scene.”
+Hailed as a “dancer of distinction” by The NY Times, Marina Elana has spent the past fifteen years performing alongside the likes of Soledad Barrio, Alfonso Losa, Pastora Galván, and Alejandro Granados.
+Marina has been a company member of the renowned Soledad Barrio & Noche Flamenca since 2012 and has toured with them extensively both nationally and internationally.
+Marina has presented her choreography in the Inside/Out Festival at Jacob's Pillow, New York International Fringe Festival, the Queensboro Dance Festival, and Stanford University’s NEXT Performance Series.
+In 2019, Marina’s production Tattooed with Fanny Ara premiered at the historic Presidio Theatre in San Francisco to critical acclaim and was lauded by dance critic Rene Renouf as “one of the most effective flamenco performances I have ever seen.”

 Photos